Form 1023 organizational structure, Corporation, LLC, or Unincorporated Association?

 If “Yes,” at the end of this form, upload a current copy showing the date of adoption.

-On Form 1023 Part II (2) section 4 of the form 1023 you have to answer YES.
+In Form 1023 Part II, Question 4, you must answer YES.
 You need to adopt bylaws to show how you run your nonprofit organization.
 IRS might accept a written explanation, but this explanation is your bylaws (well sort of).

 Are you a successor to another organization?

-If you are a nonprofit (not a successor to a for-profit entity) which is unlikely, and not claiming exemption for prior periods, you can just apply normally.
+Saying that, if you are a nonprofit that’s a successor to a for-profit by mistake, and not claiming exemption for prior periods, you can just apply normally.
 In this case, you qualify for tax exemption as an organization described in section 501(c)(4) for the period beginning with the date you were legally formed and ending with the date you are recognized under section 501(c)(3).
 Generally, contributions made to a section 501(c)(4) organization are not tax deductible.

 If you’re a successor to another organization, you have to complete the Form 1023 schedule G. Please visit this page for more information.